bartsanchez/lucky_call/README.md

 ### Check the winner

-You can check at any momment if there is a winner for the last contest with:
+You can check at any moment if there is a winner for the last contest with:

 ```bash
 $ docker-compose exec app01 python3 manage.py check_winner